July 18-19, 2014

 Hey Parents!
-In response to the many requests received from shul members, we have expanded Tot Shabbat to EVERY SHABBAT.
-Join us every Shabbat at 10:30 AM and we'll sing, dance and play in honor of Shabbat.
+In response to the many requests received from shul members, we have expanded Tot Shabbat to EVERY SHABBAT and moved the time to 10:45 AM.
+Join us every Shabbat at 10:45 AM and we'll sing, dance and play in honor of Shabbat.
 All kinderlach (baby-7 yrs.) and their parents are welcome to attend.

 Tuesday Night Talmud

 Each Tuesday night at 7 PM, 'Tuesday Night Talmud' takes place at Mekor Habracha.
 The class studies Mesechet Kiddushin and focuses on Talmudic structure in a group learning environment.
 Alex Prombaum and Andrew Feigenblatt lead the program.
 Students of all levels are welcome and are encouraged to come regularly or whenever schedules permit.

 Mekor Habracha has a Facebook page, now with over 350 members, where people can communicate and share relevant community info with one another.
 Join today by visiting this page (It's free!).